-Audio: Victor Lundberg – “An Open Letter to My Teenage Son” There’s been a lot of talk recently about the 50th anniversary of the first issue of Rolling Stone magazine, dated November 9, 1967.
-The interviews and reviews of early Stone are rightly celebrated, but I like flipping through for the ads and weird news … Continue reading 50 Year Ago: A Letter to My Teenage Son
+Audio: Victor Lundberg — “An Open Letter to My Teenage Son” Victor Lundberg – AN OPEN LETTER TO MY TEENAGE SONWatch this video on YouTube There’s been a lot of talk recently about the 50th anniversary of the first issue of Rolling Stone magazine, dated November 9, 1967.
+The interviews and reviews of early Stone … Continue reading 50 Years Ago: A Letter to My Teenage Son

-I’ve been in bands my entire adult life.
+Forever Summer by The SilenceWatch this video on YouTube I’ve been in bands my entire adult life.
 For most of that time, it was the most important element of my identity.
-Being in a band was not only a crucial creative outlet, but also a social space; it was how I met people beyond what is now the GLONO crew.
-The first band I … Continue reading Forever Summer
+Being in a band was not only a crucial creative outlet, but also a social space; it was how I met people beyond what … Continue reading Forever Summer

 The show was billed as “A Very Special Solo Performance” by Regina Spektor.
 And it certainly felt special.
 She was chatty and giggly between songs and seemed to sincerely appreciate the enthusiastic adoration of her fans at the sold out 20 Monroe Live.
 I’ve never been to a concert where the fans whiplashed between shouts … Continue reading Live: Regina Spektor in Grand Rapids

-Video: Sheryl Crow – “Roller Skate” From Be Myself, out now on Warner Bros.
+Video: Sheryl Crow — “Roller Skate” Sheryl Crow – Roller Skate (Official Music Video)Watch this video on YouTube From Be Myself, out now on Warner Bros.
 It’s cool to see Sheryl Crow skating around the da Vinci Horse (by sculptor Nina Akamu) at Meijer Gardens in my hometown of Grand Rapids, Michigan.
-In fact, all the scenes in the video where Crow is wearing the black “Grateful” … Continue reading New Sheryl Crow video: Roller Skate
+In fact, all … Continue reading New Sheryl Crow video: Roller Skate

 Tav Falco brings his Panther Burns ft.
 Mike Watt to a tiny club in Grand Rapids, Michigan.